encryptorcode/watch-agent/README.md

     display: (handler, args) => {
         /**
          * [Mandatory]
-         * You can use the handler to get all records and use console.log to print when `wa show <module>` command is called.
+         * You can use the handler to get all records and use console.log to print when `wa show <agent>` command is called.
         */
     }
 };